 - 1. Please type or print all responses on the application in ink, and attach the \$10.00 application fee. - 2.
-If you are currently attending high school, deliver this completed, signed application to your high school counselor, who will attach an official copy of your transcript and send both to us. - If you are not currently in high school, send the completed, signed application to us directly.
-Request your former high school send an official copy of your transcript directly to the College. - 3.
+Request an official copy of your high school transcript or GED be sent directly to the College. - 3.
 TRANSFER APPLICANTS: Submit application.
 Request your former Institutions send an official copy of your transcript directly to the College. - 4.
 Participation in a testing program may be required and a fee charged. - 5.
 A personal interview may be required to discuss your intended major. - 6.
 VETERANS: Veterans must submit a legible copy of their DD214 with the application and notify the Veterans Administration of their intention to enroll. - 7.
-Send application with fee to the main campus: River Valley Community College, One College Drive, Claremont, NH 03743.
+Send application with fee to the main campus:

+River Valley Community College, One College Drive, Claremont, NH 03743.